DIPLOMA IN TRICHOLOGY for PERSONS with MEDICAL QUALIFICATION

 Detailed essays are required on the following topics.

 Hair Processing Observation (minimum 10 hours) The areas of interest are: chemical procedures including permanent waving, relaxing, straightening, bleaching and colouring techniques.
-Verification is required (2 Credits).
+Verification is required.

 VIVA & PRACTICAL EXAMINATION

-The examination will consist of an extensive viva examination based on the individual student's coursework + the execution of real-life trichological procedures (consultation, diagnosis, prognosis, discussion regarding treatment options and the performance of any recommended treatment) with patients in the presence of examiners.
+Candidates who have completed the academic work are entitled to enter the examination which will consist of an extensive viva based on the individual student's coursework + the execution of real-life trichological procedures (consultation, diagnosis, prognosis, discussion regarding treatment options and the performance of any recommended treatment (excluding surgery) with patients in the presence of examiners.
 The examinations take place each year in May, prior to the Graduation Day ceremony.